16 South Australia

 As popular opinion began to shift against Rann, leading union and Labor Party figures moved to replace him.
 Public fatigue with a third-term government, coupled with the effects of the Global Financial Crisis placed greater constraints on Rann’s government.
 Knowing he lacked the numbers to withstand any leadership challenge, Rann stood down in October 2011, with Jay Weatherill elected unopposed by the party as his successor.
 Weatherill faced considerable economic challenges in his first term, including the closing of prominent manufacturing sites and aborted plans for mining projects.
 Early budgets made large cuts to spending and privatised public assets and services.
 Yet, following a surprise win in the 2014 election, Labor’s agenda under Weatherill substantively changed.
 Weatherill led significant social reform (e.g., removing discriminatory laws against the LGBTIQ community), and demonstrated a capacity for policy innovation in economic management.
 Perhaps most notable is Weatherill’s proposed reform of the electricity sector, arguing for the construction of a government-owned gas-fired power station alongside the expansion of renewable energy and grid-connected battery storage.

 After a long period of Labor rule, the Liberals returned to power in South Australia in 2018, led by Steven Marshall.
 However, this resurgence proved to be short-lived.
 The Liberals under Marshall became a one-term government after a somewhat unexpected loss to Labor, led by Peter Malinauskas, in the 2022 state election.
 The Marshall Liberal government was generally competent, headed by a leader and deputy leader (Vicky Chapman) from the party’s moderate wing.
-Marshall’s government enacted some notable policy changes, including the introduction of voluntary assisted dying legislation and the decriminalisation of access to abortion services.
-Economically, treasurer Rob Lucas tried to reign in government spending and, where possible, sought further privatisation or outsourcing of services, such as the Adelaide Remand Centre (ARC).
-South Australia was not as hard hit as the eastern states through the COVID-19 pandemic; neither lockdowns nor exposure rates were as significant in the state.
+Marshall’s government enacted some notable policy change, including the introduction of voluntary assisted dying legislation, and the decriminalisation of access to abortion services.
+Economically, treasurer Rob Lucas tried to reign in government spending, and where possible, sought to further privatisation or outsourcing of services, such as the Adelaide Remand Centre.
+South Australia was not as hard hit as the Eastern States through the COVID-19 pandemic; neither lockdowns nor exposure rates were as significant in the state.
 Marshall’s government took a firm line on closing the state’s borders.
-In unfortunate timing, the Liberals re-opened the state’s borders in November 2021, which coincided with the Omicron wave of COVID.
+In unfortunate timing, the Liberal’s re-opened the state’s borders in November 2021, which coincided with the Omicron wave of COVID.

-Further to the poor timing of the border decision, the Marshall government lost the election for at least three key reasons.
-First, factional divides continued to bedevil the party.
-Second, Labor’s Peter Malinauskas is a charismatic leader, and demonstrated a stronger ability to seize political opportunities than Steven Marshall, capitalising on the Liberal government’s decision to cancel the Adelaide 500 motoring event.
-Third, Labor campaigned effectively on the under-resourced health services, and especially the ‘ramping crisis’ of backed-up ambulances unable to unload patients.
-The contours of the Malinauskas government are still evolving, but there is a relatively strong labourist economic policy agenda emerging — for example, Labor’s building of a Hydrogen power station in Whyalla.
-Yet, there is also the re-emergence of a more ‘populist’-style approach to criminal justice policy, especially when the government introduced new penalties for containing ‘disruptive’ protests, which caused backlash from human rights groups, unions and parts of the law community.
+Further to the poor timing of the border decision, the Marshall government lost the election in 2022 for at least three key reasons.
+First, factional divides continued to bedevil the party – at that election, at least four Independents on the cross-bench were former Liberals.
+Second, Labor’s Peter Malinauskas is a charismatic leader who demonstrated a stronger ability to seize political opportunities than Steven Marshall, capitalising on the Liberal government’s decision to cancel the Adelaide 500 motoring event.
+Third, Labor campaigned effectively on under-resourced health services, and especially the ‘ramping crisis’ of backed-up ambulances unable to unload patients.

 The influence of independents and minor parties